 New guidelines provide a path to obtain trademarks for Cannabis and CBD Products.
 However, the restrictions are limiting for most applications.
 As of May 3, 2019, over 600 pending trademark applications were in limbo while the U.S. Patent & Trademark Office (USPTO) issued refusals on otherwise registrable trademarks claiming cannibis or cannabis-derived goods such as cannabidiol (CBD).
 The basis for the refusals stemmed from the requirement that the trademark use must be legal.

-However, under the Controlled Substances Act (CSA), marijuana is defined as “all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin” (subject to certain exceptions).
+However, the Controlled Substances Act (CSA), defines marijuana as “all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin” (subject to certain exceptions).
 21 U.S.C. §802(16).
 Cannabidiol (CBD) is a chemical constituent of the cannabis plant that is encompassed within the CSA’s definition of marijuana.

 The 2018 Farm Bill Exception